kennyfraser/wp-sync-test/_pages/automated-gui.md

 This installation method uses a bootstrap node to administer the DCOS installation across your cluster.
 The bootstrap node uses an SSH key to connect to each node in your cluster to automate the DCOS installation.

-**Important:** This installation method supports a minimal DCOS configuration set that includes ZooKeeper for shared storage and a static master list, a known master IP addresses that is not behind a VPN.
+**Important:** This installation method supports a minimal DCOS configuration set that includes ZooKeeper for shared storage and a static master list, and publicly accessible master IP addresses.

 To use the automated GUI installation method: